Updated 1/14/25

 Since Fall of 2021, a highly pathogenic avian influenza (HPAI H5N1) has been detected in numerous outbreaks in North America.
 It is a naturally-occurring virus especially prevalent among wild aquatic birds such as ducks, geese and shorebirds and has been shown to affect commercial and backyard poultry with high mortality.

-The US Department of Agriculture further states, “HPAI viruses and the illness they cause are not commonly found in wild birds…removing backyard feeders is not somethings USDA specifically recommends to prevent avian influenza unless you also take care of poultry.”
-Also, the Government of Canada affirms, “The use of bird feeders is still safe but they should be removed from areas that are open to poultry and other domestic animals.”
+The US Department of Agriculture further states, “HPAI viruses and the illness they cause are not commonly found in wild birds Removing backyard feeders is not something USDA specifically recommends to prevent avian influenza unless you also take care of poultry.”
+Also, the Government of Canada affirms, “The use of bird feeders is unlikely to spread highly pathogenic avian influenza virus, and the risk of an outbreak in wild bird species that frequent feeders is considered low.
+However, feeders should be removed from areas that are open to poultry and domestic animals.
+There have been no human cases of avian influenza resulting from exposure to wild birds in North America."

-In addition, the US Centers for Disease Control and Prevention and the Public Health Agency of Canada currently deem H5N1 to be of low human health risk.
+In addition, the US Centers for Disease Control and Prevention currently deems H5N1 to be of low human health risk.

 We will continue to update our website if there are any changes to this report!